Monday, March 15, 2010

 Sometimes Osteen throws a little God in, too: "When we truly trust in God and believe that He's in control, we can rest.
 There's a peace in our minds and our hearts."

-(Mr. Osteen generally does not talk about how it's easier for a camel to fit through the eye of a needle than for a rich man to ascend to the kingdom of heaven.)
+(Mr. Osteen does not talk about how it's easier for a camel to fit through the eye of a needle than for a rich man to ascend to the kingdom of heaven.)

 Osteen looks like a cross between comedian Martin Short and John Thain, the former head of Merrill Lynch.
-But his behavior is closer to that of Thain -- though he is definitely someone whom Short might spoof.
+His behavior is closer to that of Thain -- though he is definitely someone whom Short might spoof.
 (I met Thain once, and he struck me as a weirdly pompous boy scout.)
-Osteen is particularly reminiscent of Thain in the fall of '08, when Thain was platitudinously reassuring the world that Merrill was in fine shape, right before he sold it to Bank of America to forestall bankruptcy.
+Osteen is particularly reminiscent of Thain in the fall of '08, when Thain was reassuring the world that Merrill was in fine shape, right before he sold it to Bank of America to forestall bankruptcy.

 Perhaps this is an unfair comparison; Osteen has yet to be caught in any sort of scandal.
 Yet the aroma of snake oil follows both men.